naezeroth/plenti-ibm-call-for-code-2021/README.md

 </p>

 # Plenti - clever eating, for greener living.
-An application to easily manage your kitchen to save money and waste less.
+An application to easily manage your food to reduce waste and shop economically.

 ## Contents